wmamills/hvac-demo/readme.md

 * The host shell
 * One or more target systems

-You can use the mouse to select with window to give focus.
+You can use the mouse to select which window will have focus.

 The demos are setup to automatically test themselves.
-The targets systems will boot and then run a demo script specified on the command line.
+The target systems will boot and then run a demo script specified on the command line.
 The demo script will give a TEST PASS message if everything works.
 Many errors are caught and will give a TEST FAIL message.
 Not all possible errors are caught.
-After the demo script runs the autorun script will powerdown the target.
+After the demo script runs, the autorun script will powerdown the target.

 Before the demo script runs and before the powerdown is given, a count down is